Language Models for Business Optimisation with a Real World Case Study in Production Scheduling: Literature Review

 \subsection{Business Optimisation and Optimisation Technologies}

-Business optimisation has been described as the \say{Philosophy of Continuous Improvement} \citep{singh2009kaizen}, where businesses attempt to make their operation as perfect as possible.
-Generally, business optimisation covers all processes and efforts to improve productivity, efficiency, performance, etc. However, this research considers business optimisation from a computational and mathematical perspective where one tries to minimize or maximize an important characteristic of a process by an appropriate choice of decisions \citep{kallrath1997business}.
-For example, problem descriptions are formulated as mathematical models and solved using solvers to provide suggestions for business decisions.
-Traditionally, combinatorial optimisation is a class of optimisation, that is used for mathematical and computational requirements of business optimisation \citep{yu2013industrial}.
-In spite of the benefits from business optimisation to businesses, challenges such as intensive computational and human expertise requirements and inadequate support structure for business optimisation may exist.
-While past studies have predominantly focused on algorithmic improvements for business optimisation, our proposed AI-Copilot will focus on improving support structure and reducing intensive human expertise requirements.
+Business optimisation has been described as the Philosophy of Continuous Improvement \citep{singh2009kaizen}.
+In business optimisation, businesses attempt to make their operation as perfect as possible.
+This research considers business optimisation from a computational and mathematical perspective.
+In which businesses try to minimise or maximise an important characteristic of a process by an appropriate choice of decisions \citep{kallrath1997business}.
+Combinatorial optimisation is a class of optimisation used for mathematical and computational requirements of business optimisation \citep{yu2013industrial}.
+Combinatorial optimisation is needed in real-world optimisation problems such as production scheduling \citep{pochet2006production}, vehicle routing \citep{toth2002vehicle}, bin-packing \citep{coffman1978application}, cut waste reduction \citep{klosowski2018integer}, and many more.
+To solve such problems algorithmic techniques such as dynamic programming, branch and bound, random-restart hill climbing, simulated annealing, genetic algorithms, and tabu search are developed.
+However, selecting a suitable algorithmic technique for a particular problem is a challenging task that requires human expertise.

-In general combinatorial optimisation is known to be the process of finding the minimum or maximum of an objective function that has a large discrete domain.
-Such a process is needed in real-world scenarios such as vehicle routing problem to select the optimal set of routes to serve a given set of customers \citep{toth2002vehicle}, bin-packing problem for multiprocessor scheduling \citep{coffman1978application}, cut waste reduction problem in furniture manufacturing \citep{klosowski2018integer}, production scheduling problem~\citep{pochet2006production}, and many more.
-The solution space for such a scenario is too broad for a pure brute-force approach.
-Therefore, algorithmic techniques such as dynamic programming, branch and bound, random-restart hill climbing, simulated annealing, genetic algorithms, and tabu search are developed.
-From a computer science perspective, the above algorithmic techniques reduce solution space or accelerate solution search using mathematical methods.

-Recently considerable attention has been directed towards applying machine learning techniques for combinatorial optimisation rather than traditional mathematical improvements to combinatorial optimisation algorithms.
-Although the latest research focuses on improving combinatorial optimisation techniques using machine learning, our AI-Copilot focuses on generating problem formulations related to combinatorial optimisation.